 TRANSFER/DEMOTION: Classified employees who transfer or demote (i.e., move to a position in the same salary range or lower) receive no increase at the point of transfer or demotion but are eligible for a step increase at the regular increase date, until the top of the range is reached.
 An employee who demotes may not be paid more than the top step in the new range.

-A letter or memo of justification from the dean, department or unit head must be submitted to the Human Resources Analyst that clearly outlines the extraordinary circumstances warranting the request and provides examples of exceptional performance, a recently completed employee evaluation and updated position description.
+A letter or memo of justification from the dean, department or unit head must be submitted to the Human Resources Classification & Compensation (firstname.lastname@example.org) that clearly outlines the extraordinary circumstances warranting the request and provides concrete examples of exceptional performance.
+The employee must have received and have on file a performance evaluation from their most recent merit increase date and have an accurate updated position description.
 If salary equity is a reason, relevant salary information must be included.
 After review, the request will be forwarded to the appropriate vice president for approval.